Malakichthys

-Malakichthys is a genus of fish in the family Acropomatidae, the temperate ocean-basses or lanternfishes.
+Malakichthys is a genus of ray-finned fish in the family Malakichthyidae.
 They are native to the Indian Ocean and the western Pacific Ocean.

 Fish of this genus are characterized by their small villiform teeth, 3 anal fin spines, 10 dorsal fin spines, and anus located near the anal fin origin.

 Species

 There are currently seven recognized species in this genus: